 2016 ja pg084 slider

-The Federalists are making claims that the Democratic Republicans and Jefferson especially were too supportive of France even going so far as to favor the violence that’s taking place within the French Revolution.
-There also attacking Jefferson’s views on religion claiming that he was an Atheist, which wouldn’t go over well with many religious voters in some very important swing states.
+The Federalists are making claims that the Democratic Republicans (and Jefferson especially) were too supportive of France, even going so far as to favor the violence that’s taking place within the French Revolution.
+There also attacking Jefferson’s views on religion, claiming that he was an atheist which wouldn’t go over well with many religious voters in some very important swing states.

 Hamilton Profile Canonical resize 1200x0 70

-Hamilton’s plan was to persuade enough voters to cast their votes not for Adams but for Jefferson, with the hope that Jefferson would get enough votes to become the vice president thereby denying John Adams the chance to keep his old job.
-Not only that but the other part of this plan would see fellow Federalist, Thomas Pinckney got enough votes to become the president since some Democratic Republicans liked Pinckney and felt that he could be the one to keep the two political parties from further dividing themselves and the country as a whole.
+Not only that, but the other part of this plan would see Thomas Pinckney get enough votes to become the President since some Democratic Republicans liked Pinckney and felt that he could be the one to keep the two political parties from further dividing themselves and the country as a whole.

 In other words, this would prevent Adams from winning while also making sure that some mutual bipartisanship could be reached between the two political parties…But did the plan work?
-Well for that answer, let’s look at the results and see how everything turned out.

 1200px ElectoralCollege1796.svg

-Because of the results of this election, the 12th Amendment would soon be ratified into the constitution to prevent something like this from happening again, however that ratification wouldn’t happen until 1804, so we have time for one more election where the results will be heavily scrutinized, but more on that in the next article.
+Because of the results of this election, the 12th Amendment would soon be ratified into the Constitution to prevent something like this from happening again, however that ratification wouldn’t happen until 1804, which means we have time for one more election left where the results will be put into heavy scrutiny.

 Leave a Reply